Cannibal Holocaust: Critical response

+Interpretations

-InterpretationsCannibal Holocaust is seen by some critics as social commentary on various aspects of modern civilization by comparing Western society to that of the cannibals.
+Cannibal Holocaust is seen by some critics as social commentary on various aspects of modern civilization by comparing Western society to that of the cannibals.
 David Carter says: "Cannibal Holocaust is not merely focused on the societal taboo of flesh eating.
 The greater theme of the film is the difference between the civilized and the uncivilized.
 Though the graphic violence can be hard for most to stomach, the most disturbing aspect of the film is what Deodato is saying about modern society.
 The film asks the questions 'What is it to be 'civilized'?' and 'Is it a good thing?'"
 Mark Goodall, author of Sweet & Savage: The World Through the Shockumentary Film Lens, also contends the film's message is [to show] "the rape of the natural world by the unnatural; the exploitation of 'primitive' cultures for Western entertainment."

 Deodato's intentions regarding the Italian media coverage of the Red Brigades have also fallen under critical examination and has been expanded to include all sensationalism.
 Carter explores this, claiming that "[the lack of journalistic integrity] is shown through the interaction between Professor Monroe and the news agency that had backed the documentary crew.
 They continually push Monroe to finish editing the footage because blood and guts equal ratings."
 Lloyd Kaufman claims that this form of exploitative journalism can still be seen in the media today and in programming such as reality television.
 Goodall and film historians David Slater and David Kerekes have also suggested that Deodato was attempting to comment on the documentary works of Antonio Climati with his film.

 Despite these interpretations, Deodato has said in interviews that he had no intentions in Cannibal Holocaust but to make a film about cannibals.
 Actor Luca Barbareschi asserts this as well and believes that Deodato only uses his films to "put on a show".
 Robert Kerman contradicts these assertions, stating that Deodato did tell him of political concerns involving the media in the making of this film.